Quick Faith Builders for Parents: 12 Methods to Put Jesus First

 1. Get the Word Out

 Any time you find a helpful article or idea, attach this note to a copy of it: “Thanks for sharing your child with us.
 We know the spiritual welfare of your child is very important to you.
 Attached are simple ideas you can use with your child at home.
-If we can help in any way, please let us know.”
-(You may need to contact the article’s publisher or author to get permission to reprint.)
+Let us know the most helpful way we can partner with you and your family.”
+(Note: You may need to contact the article’s publisher or author to get permission to reprint.)

 2. Ask Me